thinkswan/facebook-comments-for-wordpress/readme.txt

 * Bugfix: Facebook comments will be hidden on posts on which WordPress comments are disabled
 * Bugfix: Facebook comments are retained through upgrades (you **must** set a XID to keep your comments)
 * Feature: add Facebook comments anywhere in your theme by manually inserting `<?php if (function_exists('facebook_comments')) facebook_comments(); ?>` where you'd like them to show up
-* Option: change `Facebook comments:` title to anything you want
+* Option: Change `Facebook comments:` title to anything you want
-* Option: allow user to reverse the order of the Facebook comments so they're in chronological order (like WordPress comments)
+* Option: Allow user to reverse the order of the Facebook comments so they're in chronological order (like WordPress comments)
-* Option: allow removal of the grey box behind the composer
+* Option: Allow removal of the grey box behind the composer
-* Option: allow use of external stylesheet to alter the appearance of the Facebook comments section
+* Option: Allow use of external stylesheet to alter the appearance of the Facebook comments section
-* Option: receive Facebook notifications whenever someone posts a comment
+* Option: Receive Facebook notifications whenever someone posts a comment
-* Option: uncheck `Post comment to my Facebook profile` box by default
+* Option: Uncheck `Post comment to my Facebook profile` box by default
 * Assorted code maintenance

 = 1.1 =
-* Fixed bug: plugin's settings are no longer reset/removed when activating/deactivating other plugins
+* Fixed bug: Plugin's settings are no longer reset/removed when activating/deactivating other plugins
-* New option: ability to hide the Facebook comments box without having to deactivate the plugin (in case you want to keep your settings)
+* New option: Ability to hide the Facebook comments box without having to deactivate the plugin (in case you want to keep your settings)
 * Minor style changes